Pilot Polder Andijk

 The pilot Polder Andijk, or Test Polder Andijk, Proefpolder Andijk in Dutch, is a polder established in 1926 - 1927 in the Zuiderzee near the village of Andijk.
 The aim of this prototype is to study the embankments and agriculture for future polders in the Zuiderzee Works.
 In 1929, the pilot polder was inaugurated by Queen Wilhelmina of the Netherlands.

 Construction

-In 1924 the Lovink Committee published a proposal to build a pilot polder.
+In 1924 the Lovink Committee – headed by Hermanus Johannes Lovink – published a proposal to build a pilot polder.
 This polder could, on a small scale experiment future agriculture.
 The knowledge would then be used for the Wieringermeer.
 For this reason, in 1926-1927 near the village Andijk, 40 hectare of land were reclaimed.
 On August 27, 1927, the pilot polder was drained.
 The cost of the polder, about 1 million guilders, was relatively high, but the cost of polders to come should be lower.

 Research

 The Directorate of Wieringermeer wanted to study the behavior of a soil recovered from the sea, and how saline soils can be cultivated.
 After the draining was completed, a farm was built as well as laboratories for agriculture, soil science and research in microbiology.
 Different aspects for optimal use of land have been studied, such as desalination, drying and compacting.
 Experiments were also made to know the best way to cultivate and to select suitable crops.
 Some species can concentrate the salt and prepare future plantations.